wandb/docs/docs/guides/tables/visualize-tables.md

 Follow these steps to compare two tables:

-1. Go to your W&B project and select the artifacts icon on the left panel.
+1. Go to your project in the W&B App.
+2. Select the artifacts icon on the left panel.
-2. Select a dataset artifact version.
-In the following image we demonstrate a model's predictions on MNIST validation data after each of five epochs ([view interactive example.](https://wandb.ai/stacey/mnist-viz/artifacts/predictions/baseline/d888bc05719667811b23/files/predictions.table.json))
+2. Select an artifact version.

+In the following image we demonstrate a model's predictions on MNIST validation data after each of five epochs ([view interactive example here](https://wandb.ai/stacey/mnist-viz/artifacts/predictions/baseline/d888bc05719667811b23/files/predictions.table.json)).

 ![Click on "predictions" to view the Table](@site/static/images/data_vis/preds_mnist.png)

-3. Next, select a different artifact version for comparison.
+3. Hover over the second artifact version you want to compare in the sidebar and click **Compare** when it appears.
 For example, in the image below we select a version labeled as "v4" to compare to MNIST predictions made by the same model after 5 epochs of training.
-4. Hover over the second artifact version in the sidebar and click **Compare** when it appears.

 ![Preparing to compare model predictions after training for 1 epoch (v0, shown here) vs 5 epochs (v4)](@site/static/images/data_vis/preds_2.png)